 Regardless of what you want to promote on social media, you need a data-driven marketing strategy to succeed.
 A strategic partner can help you design and implement this strategy.
 Follow these steps below on how to plan your next social media campaign.

 Setting specific goals is the first thing an organization needs when planning a social media campaign.
 What are you trying to accomplish?
 These goals will help direct the campaign and provide focus to the strategy.
 A few social media campaign goal examples are:

 - Engagement with donors

 - More web traffic

 - Promoting an event

-After you have set your goals for the campaign, you also need to be realistic about the potential outcomes of the campaign itself.
-You do not want to waste time and money chasing unrealistic goals.
-Make sure that your campaign goals make sense for your organization so that the success you envision can actually be realized.
+After setting your campaign goals, you need to be realistic about the potential outcomes.
+You don’t want to waste time and money chasing unrealistic goals.
+Make sure your campaign goals make sense for your organization so that the success you envision can actually be realized.

 You will want to know these details about your target audience:

 If you are going to spend money on your next social media campaign, invest in understanding your target audience.
 Once you have a profile of your ideal customer or donor (buyer persona), planning your next social media campaign will be easier because you will know where to go and how to reach them.